lovekumar2005/lovekumar2005/README.md

 ## About Me

-I am a Computer Science student focused on front-end developmen, automation, and scalable software systems.
+I am a Computer Science student focused on front-end development, automation, and scalable software systems.
 I enjoy building real-world projects using modern web technologies and continuously improving my skills in backend development, cloud computing, DevOps, and artificial intelligence.

 ---